OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/llm_inference_certification.md

 ####  Running the Benchmark Scripts

 Within the `/root` directory of the vLLM appliance, you will find [`benchmark.sh`](https://github.com/OpenNebula/one-apps/blob/ec3f5b740dc2a4201f8ed971f93beb195202bfef/appliances/Vllm/scripts/benchmark.sh) which executes GuideLLM CLI.
 This script automatically detects environment parameters, launches the benchmark using GuideLLM, and displays live updates of progress as well as results through the CLI.
-Specifically, the benchmark script follows this procedure:
+Specifically, the benchmark follows these steps:

 - To test performance and stability, the script sends hundreds of requests in parallel.
-- The script uses synthetic data generated automatically to run the benchmark with these values:
+- To run the benchmark, the script uses automatically-generated synthetic data with these values:
     - Input prompt: average 511 tokens.
     - Output prompt: average 255 tokens.
     - Total samples: 999.